Samuelyip74/StellarExternalCP/README.md

 The HTTP 200 OK simply specifies a new URL to load on the browser.

 The URL is constructed as follow:
-•	Radius authentication passed
+*	Radius authentication passed
 The URL is the “url” specified in the form
-•	Radius authentication failed o	If the form has the “onerror” attribute, the URL is the value of this attribute o	If the form does not have the “onerror” attribute, the URL is the original redirection URL with all the URL parameters and appended with the “errmsg=Failure” parameter.
+*	Radius authentication failed
+    +	If the form has the “onerror” attribute, the URL is the value of this attribute
+    +	If the form does not have the “onerror” attribute, the URL is the original redirection URL with all the URL parameters and appended with the “errmsg=Failure” parameter.

 If the external captive portal is also the radius server.